Brambleton, Virginia: Geography

+Demographics

+Brambleton was first listed as a census designated place in the 2010 U.S. census.

 Community design

 Brambleton is a planned community located on 2500 acre of land near Ashburn in Loudoun County.

 Brambleton is zoned for a full range of residential and commercial uses.
 The overall layout of Brambleton calls for over 9,000 residential units, including an active adult community, Birchwood at Brambleton; a Town Center with 300000 sqft of retail space and 200000 sqft of office space; an additional 150000 sqft of neighborhood retail and 20000 sqft of commercial office; and 1760000 sqft of light industrial/flex space.
 Future commercial parcels are planned within Brambleton.

 Brambleton was designed to incorporate traditional neighborhood features alongside pedestrian-oriented spaces and streetscapes.
 Currently the community includes four pools, over 18 mi of public trails, parks, sports courts, and several Loudoun County public schools.
 Brambleton is also home to two Winwood childcare centers and two Chesterbrook Academy pre-schools.

 History

 Brambleton is located at the site of the former community of Royville, which existed as early as 1908 at the intersection of Belmont Ridge Road and Creighton Road.
+Prior to 1908, the property on which parts of Brambleton exist today was part of Thomas Lewis’ plantation.

 Developing the Brambleton planned community began in earnest in the spring of 1999, immediately after Brambleton Group L.L.C., a division of Soave Real Estate, acquired the property.
 Road improvements were necessary along Route 607/772 to connect Brambleton via the Loudoun County Parkway to Exit 7 of the Dulles Greenway.

 Residents in the development are members of the Brambleton Community Association, a homeowners association.